Styling Cardigan Sweaters for Women

 Sweater season is now in full swing, and those of us who love fall and winter couldn’t be happier.
 Part of what makes this season special is, well, sweaters.
 Cardigan sweaters, pullovers, turtle necks…you name it, I am all for cute, cozy sweaters; I just can’t get enough.
 In the cozy sweater department, cardigans can be a chic, stylish way to style an outfit for fall and winter.

 Cardigans are having a moment right now, including cropped “grandpa” sweaters, cozy mid-length sweaters, and long cardigans.
 Cardigans can be worn in many different ways they look great when styled casually for a cozy day at home, elegantly for a date night, or as a part of a sophisticated work outfit.

 How should cardigan sweaters fit?

 People often ask how a cardigan sweater should fit.
 A cardigan sweater should be ample enough to button or wrap without gapping or pulling.
 The shoulder seam should run along the edge of your shoulder unless it is a drop shoulder or dolman style sweater.

-In terms of length, traditional cardigan sweaters should fall just below the waist, thigh-length cardigans should fall, below the widest part of your hip at the mid-thigh and at your mid-calf for a long sweater.
+In terms of length, traditional cardigan sweaters should fall just below the waist, and thigh-length cardigans should fall, below the widest part of your hip at the mid-thigh and at your mid-calf for a long sweater.
 These lengths are guidelines, it’s always best to try the sweater on and to see yourself from a distance to make sure it fits you properly.

-Cardigan sweaters trend season to season, so once you have a collection of basics, adding different styles of cardigans to your wardrobe is a great way update your outfits.
+Cardigan sweaters trend season to season, so once you have a collection of basics, adding different styles of cardigans to your wardrobe is a great way to update your outfits.

 Choosing the right cardigan sweater for your body type: